NASA's Odyssey, studying Mars' surface

-When NASA’s Odyssey orbiter arrived at Mars almost 20 years ago, there was only one other working spacecraft at the planet.
-More than 10 successful missions have arrived since, yet Odyssey persists, holding the title as humanity’s longest-serving space mission at another world.
+When NASA’s Odyssey orbiter arrived at Mars in 2001, there was only one other working spacecraft at the planet.
+More than a dozen successful missions have arrived since, yet Odyssey persists, holding the title as humanity’s longest-serving space mission at another world.

 Odyssey has delivered on those goals.
 It measured the amount and depth of water ice across the planet, helped us create the most detailed global map of Mars ever, and found landing sites for rover missions where surface materials formed in water.
 It also showed that radiation levels at Mars are 2 to 3 times greater than those on the International Space Station, and can spike up to 100 or more times greater following solar flares.

 Today, Odyssey continues to study Mars’s surface to see how the planet changes over time.
 The spacecraft also serves as a communications relay to Earth for spacecraft on the surface that lack high-powered antennas and cannot beam information to Earth very quickly.
 Odyssey transmitted about 85 percent of the data from NASA’s Spirit and Opportunity rovers and continues to serve as a data relay for InSight.

 Odyssey carries three science instruments.
 Its radiation detector, the Mars Radiation Environment Experiment (MARIE), collected 2 years’ worth of data before failing in 2003.
 Our Sun and other stars emit radiation that can rip through human cells, causing cancer and other health problems.